 - Ref QM25 .G55 2008 - Atlas of Anatomy - Study of human anatomy, with color illustrations.
 Find other atlases and other books or videos about anatomy, shelved under QM in the circulating book and videorecording collections.

-- Ref QR9 .E53, 4v. - Encyclopedia of Microbiology - Research into the smallest organisms.
+- Ref QR9 .E53, 4v. - Encyclopedia of Microbiology - Research applications and techniques, a historical review, and over articles related to the life of the smallest organisms.

 Librarian Talk about Finding Journal and Newspaper Articles!

-Use the barcode from your Lone Star College ID or library card to login to these online journal databases.
+Use the 14-digit barcode from your Lone Star College ID or library card to login to these online journal databases from off-campus.

 - Academic Search Complete - Scholarly, multi-discipline, full-text database.
 Subject areas include sciences, social sciences, education, computer sciences, literature, and medical sciences.